 Automatic revocation for nonfiling for 3 consecutive years.
 The law requires most tax-exempt organizations to file an annual Form 990, 990-EZ, or 990-PF with the IRS, or to submit a Form 990-N e-Postcard to the IRS.
 For more information on exceptions to this requirement, visit Annual Exempt Organization Return: Who Must File.

+After the organization's second consecutive failure to file their required return or notice, and if the second consecutive year is required to be filed after 2019, the IRS is required to notify the organization with information about how to comply with the filing requirements.

-If an organization fails to file an annual return or submit an annual notice as required for 3 consecutive years, its tax-exempt status is automatically revoked on and after the due date for filing its third annual return or notice.
-P.L.
-116-25 requires the IRS to notify an organization after the organization's second consecutive failure to file their required return or notice with information about how to comply with the filing requirements.
-The Act applies to failures to file returns or notices for 2 consecutive years if the return or notice for the second year is required to be filed after December 31, 2019.
+If an organization fails to file an annual return or submit an annual notice as required for 3 consecutive years, its tax-exempt status is automatically revoked on and after the due date for filing its third annual return.

 Organizations that lose their exemption may need to file income tax returns and pay income tax, but may apply for reinstatement of exemption.
 For details, go to IRS.gov/EO.